RoadBytes/ToyRobot/README.md

 input 'q' to quit or input a command for your robot PLACE (1-5 X-coor), (1-5 Y-coor), (north, south, east, west Direction):
         place robot on coordinates facing Direction
-        Erroneous input will remove the robot from the table
+        Erroneous input will be ignored
 MOVE:   go one direction forward
 LEFT:   turn left
 RIGHT:  turn right